 Students taking the course for 3 credits are required to complete all assignments.
-Students taking the course for 2 credits are not required to complete the final paper.
-Students auditing the course are not required to complete the policy debate paper or final paper.
+Students taking the course for 2 credits are not required to complete the final project.
+Students auditing the course (taking the course for professional development) are not required to complete the policy brief or final project.